Model of models -- Part 1: Operational modeling

 Note, that "for all" and "there is" operations are first-order-logic binary quantifiers.
 These operation could become continuous features of classes, defined in some continuum, such as "all", and "there is" is a range includes: "most", "some", "few", "one"; and finally "none".
 Thus traverse it into fuzzy logic.
 Using De-Morgan laws we can deduct that "all" and "there is" complete each other, while "none" is the opposite of "all".

 See in Fig~\ref{fig:quantifiers}.

 Similarly is in space and time, such as "always", "often"/"usually", "sometimes", "seldom"/"rarely", "never".
 And in belief: "necessarily", "possibly" (are complete each other like "all" and "there is").
 And in not operation: from "yes" to total "no".
 Eventually, all these examples, and different measures (such as of consolidation, certainty, relevance, etc), are all demonstrate continuous features.
+This fact may drive us to rethink \textit{DL}-only representation.

 This set of tools described above, can replace DNN units and DNN's fixed structure, in a program-search process.
-It can be implemented for example via Reservoir network, a random mix of basic rule components/blocks, yielding an algorithm best describing an operation, within models or between them.
+It can be implemented for example via DL \citep{chollet2019measure} or via other AI tools.
+For example, via Reservoir network, a random mix of basic rule components/blocks, yielding an algorithm best describing an operation, within models or between them.
 Another way to perform program-search is via Genetic Programming (GP).
 Also we could use the AlphaDev framework \citep{mankowitz2023faster}.
+Another option is Probabilistic Program Induction, which defines a Domain-Specific Language (DSL).
+DSL consists of primitives and grammar for programs that learn to generate data, similar to GP.
+Another option is Neural Module Networks \citep{andreas2016neural}, where small modules perform on specific tasks, and they rearrange on the fly depending on the current problem.
+Another option is DreamCoder \citep{ellis2021dreamcoder}.
 We could also consider the idea of Liquid Neural Networks \citep{hasani2022closed} or Neural Ordinary Differential Equations (NODE) \citep{chen2018neural} as an alternative to the modeling of temporal operations.
 These NNs learn spatio-temporal space at the core, unlike regular DNNs or RNNs.
 Other possibilities are described in the Subsection~\ref{sec:FP}.

+One work tried the Bayesian program search did it in the Omniglot challenge \citep{lake2015human}.
+However few limitation discovered: it needs lot of built-in primitives, lot of data to learn prior and likelihood distributions, and a lot of search (it is combinatoriaclly explodes), especially as the DSL becomes more expressive.
+One solution proposed is a neuro-symbolic one \citep{feinman2020generating}.

+Another way is CopyCat \citep{hofstadter1995copycat} that uses current knowledge and top-down and bottom-up processes to answer an analogy task.
+The top is the concepts in the knowledge, while the bottom is the perceived information.